Australian Society for Fish Biology: Conferences

 Conferences have been held annually in Australia or New Zealand since 1974, sometimes in partnership with related organisations such as the Oceania Chondrichthyan Society and the Australian Society for Limnology.
 In 1974, the first ASFB conference was held in Tewantin, Queensland.
 This location was chosen due to its close proximity to the estuarine system of the Noosa Lakes, which aligned with the meeting's estuarine theme.

 In 1975, the 2nd ASFB conference was held at the NSW Brackish Water Fish Culture Research Station at Port Stephens, New South Wales, and was attended over two days by 60 members.
 This conference generated a profit of $200.
 The 3rd ASFB conference was held in Lakes Entrance, Victoria over the weekend of 18–19 September 1976, although some presentations on the Saturday afternoon were poorly attended due to the 1976 VFL Grand Final.

 The ASFB conference first took place in Tasmania, at Westside Hotel in Hobart, in 1982.
 In 1986, Darwin hosted the first ASFB conference in the Northern Territory, chaired by John Glaister and attended by 160 members.
 For the first time, concurrent sessions were introduced to cope with the increasing number of conference presentations.
 The conference dinner took place at the sailing club on Fannie Bay, with the fancy dress theme "Come as your Taxon".
 The first South Australian conference was held the following year, at Victor Harbor, South Australia.

 The 1989 conference, held on Magnetic Island, Queensland, was almost cancelled due to a pilots' dispute that grounded all domestic commercial airlines.
 Many delegates flew to Townsville aboard a RAAF Hercules troop carrier aircraft that had been put into temporary service by the Government.
 Other delegates drove the thousands of kilometres to Townsville from their home cities.
 In total, 105 of the 140 registered delegates made it to the conference, "demonstrat[ing] ASFB members’ determination to confer about fish at all costs."

 The first Western Australian conference took place in 1993, at the Sorrento Quay Function Centre.
-The 1996 conference in Brisbane was subsumed by the 2nd World Fisheries Congress, which was hosted by ASFB and included 950 delegates from 66 countries at the Brisbane Convention and Exhibition Centre.
+The 1996 conference in Brisbane was subsumed by the 2nd World Fisheries Congress, which was hosted by ASFB and included 950 delegates from 66 countries at the Brisbane Convention & Exhibition Centre.
 In 2003, the conference was held for the first time in New Zealand, hosted by Victoria University of Wellington.
 The ASFB conference mascot is a stuffed toy called "The Duck", which appears annually at the conference dinner, from at least as early as 2004.

 Alongside their 2018 conference in Melbourne, the ASFB held an online public vote, in collaboration with Lateral magazine, to decide "Australia's favourite fish".
 The competition received nearly 1,200 votes, with the leafy seadragon (Phycodurus eques) named Australia's favourite species, with 132 votes.